tinglesoftware/dotnet-extensions/src/Tingle.Extensions.PushNotifications/README.md

 # Tingle.Extensions.PushNotifications

-This library contains light weight clients for sending push notifications to devices via APNS and FCM.
+This library contains lightweight clients for sending push notifications to devices via APNS and FCM.
 It exists either because there is no comprehensive library or the official library cannot be tested by stubbing HTTP requests

 ## Apple Push Notification Service (APNs)